 In addition to the office’s built work, SPAN continues to work on speculative development projects and pursue competitions.
 SPAN coordinated a traveling studio focused on issues of reconstruction between the New Jersey School of Architecture and the schools of Architecture at Poznan and Warsaw Universities comparing the building site of the WTC with post-war sites in Berlin, Warsaw and Poznan.
 SPAN currently teaches the integrated building design seminar and laboratory at Princeton University.
 SPAN participates on numerous panels.
 They participated in “One Platform, One Solution” discussing the nature of technology on design and production, and were a juror for the 2008 and 2009 “Designing Brooklyn” awards as well as for the AIA DC Un-built Projects Awards.
 SPAN has lectured at the NJ School of Architecture (“Creative Generalism”).
 They were selected as one of five national firms to participate in the “Friends of Hudson Square Design Charrette Workshop & Exhibition”.
 SPAN chaired the “Friends Committee” for the Design Trust for Public Space, is on the Development Committee for the Architectural League of NY, and is on both the Development and Program Committees for OHNY.

-The studio of 20 is composed of 3 Principals, 1 Studio Director, 1 Associate, 10 Project Managers/Draftsman, 2 Interior Designers and 3 support staff members.
+The studio of 15 is composed of 2 Principals, 1 Studio Director, 2 Associates, 6 Project Managers/Draftsman, an Interior Designer and 2 support staff members.
 Teams are tailored to the size, complexity and specialty of each project.
 The office is a cross-platform environment utilizing both Windows and Mac OS workstations.
 Facing the harbor and located in the heart of Manhattan’s financial district, SPAN built out its current office space in September of 2006.